retowuest/github-course-starter/_assignments/01-homework.md

 ### Conclusion

-The conclusion can be a restatement of what you said in your paper.
+The conclusion is a restatement of what you said in your paper.
 Note that it should include no new information.